NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

    tapis files mkdir agave://designsafe.storage.default/YOUR_NAME tmp

-Copy a small file **SimCenterBootcamp2020/code/agave/ExerciseDays4/ex1/piMPI.c** to your current directory.
+Copy the small file **SimCenterBootcamp2020/code/agave/ExerciseDays4/ex1/piMPI.c** to your current directory.
 From there send it to your new folder at DesignSafe.

 .. code::